matt-cook/corpchaps.com/get-started/bring-steve-to-you.md

 Previous clients have used their on-site consultation day for a variety of business development goals:

-*   Vision casting
+*   vision casting
-*   Strategizing
+*   strategizing
-*   Training chaplains
+*   training chaplains
-*   Refining sales presentations
+*   refining sales presentations
 *   ...and more.

 The day is yours.